menny/menny.github.io/_posts/2015-04-09-migrating-to-robolectric-v3.md

  * [`Time`](http://developer.android.com/reference/android/text/format/Time.html) now **respects** the default time-zone!
 So make sure you set it correctly in your unit-tests (most probably in the `@Before` method):
  {% gist c45781b8d980f4a60ae3 TimeTest.java %}
  Also, note that `Time` is _Deprecated_ with API-22, so you might want to refactor to use `GregorianCalendar`.
 But, no pressure.
+ * _Robolectric_ now supports API level 21!
+This means that if you _assumed_ in your tests that you are running on an API level 18 (which was the highest/default API level for _Robolectric_ v2.4), this is **no** longer the case!
+The default API level is 21!<br>
+ `@Config(emulateSdk = 18)` is your best friend there.
+And don't forget to add the missing unit-test for API levels higher than that.
 <br>

 <br>